trentlarson/endorser-ch/README.md

 - 85 1 convert all response dates to ISO format (including zone)
 - 85 1 look into the action & tenure & role results from "ClaimsAndConfirmations" and make sure the top-level list organization makes sense
 - 85 0 deploy from git rather than from local?
 (It's all public.)
-- 85 2 use UUIDs instead of rowids
 - 80 0 automate DB backup
 - 80 1 debug: add "id INTEGER PRIMARY KEY," to event table and see failures with unhandled promises
 - 80 1 report page: who has confirmations for an activity, test various data combinations (eg. action confirmed by self)